arnaud-ma/Cubiomes.jl/README.md

 ## Why Cubiomes.jl?

 - **Readability and ease of use**: Julia is a high-level language, which makes the code easier to read and understand.
-Of course to be fast, it is sometimes necessary to write more complex code, but if it is simply to use an API (like the one of Cubiomes), it a very easy Python-like language.
+Of course to be fast, it is sometimes necessary to write more complex code, but if it is simply to use an API (like the one of Cubiomes), it a very easy Python-like language (see the [examples](#examples))

 - **Performance**: Julia is almost as fast as C. For this case, it is in fact faster because uh so actually I don't know why lol but i always measure 2-3x speedup.
+In addition to this speedup, we can very easily add multireading.
+We'll see in the future to set it by default in certain cases.

 ## Installation